Tourism in Armenia: 2000-2015

-Before WWI

-The inhabitants of neighboring and overseas countries were always interested in Armenia, since it had a rich history and unique culture.
-Hotels and caravanserais were built in Armenia since the Middle Ages.
-They were provided for the travelers and the traders of the Great Silk Way.

-Tourism infrastructure began to develop in Armenia in the modern era.
-Since the end of 19th century the Armenian provinces of Russian Empire (Yerevan and Elisabethpol governorates and Kars province) were connected by railway and telegraph with the other parts of Transcaucasia, the central parts of the empire and the neighboring countries of that state.
-In the beginning of 20th century new railroads and causeways were built, including better infrastructure and telephone lines.
-In the main cities of Yerevan, Shushi, Alexandropol (Gyumri) and Kars building process of hotels started.

 Government regulation

 The tourism sector is regulated by the Tourism Committee, a department of the Ministry of Economy.

 Armenia has made tourism a state level priority.
 Tourism is one of the principles of state policy as defined in the Tourism and Tourist Activities Law.
 The general purpose of state tourism policy is to expand tourism's contribution to the national economy's sustainable development and equal territorial economic growth, while also reducing poverty through maintaining high rates of growth in the number of inbound and domestic tourists, enhancing tourism-generated revenue by providing higher-value products and services and generating new job opportunities in the industry.

 Effective tourism state policy development and execution, well-established public-private partnerships, and mutually beneficial international and regional cooperation have resulted in tremendous growth in the tourist sector over the previous decade.
 This expansion is seen in both the quantity and geographic spread of international tourist visits, as well as investment in hospitality and related infrastructure.
 Armenia's tourism business has grown significantly in the last five years, with an average growth of nearly 9% per year in international tourist arrivals.